OWASP Top 10 and Snort Rule Creation

 The third rule I want to mention in this section is shown below.
 It can be used to detect remote file inclusions.
 Like the last rule, it focuses on 1 URL.

 This is the first rule where I use PCRE.
 It’s regex.
-I put it so that it follows up on the URL we’re looking at and checks to see if there is an HTTP or HTTPS in that URL.
+I put it so that it follows the URL we’re looking at and checks whether it’s HTTP or HTTPS.
 The “?” after HTTPS tells Snort, “There may or may not be an ‘S’ here.”
-The hex numbers after “https?” is just “://.”
+The hex numbers after “https?” are just “://.”
 When it comes to PCRE, I recommend having the HTML Encoding Tables on the side.

 alert TCP any any -> any 80 (\